 Pour the ingredients into a spray bottle.
 Spray your yoga mat cleaner liberally over the surface of your mat.
 If your mat seems especially dirty, let the cleanser sit and soak in a bit before rubbing it off.

-Wipe the yoga mat with a microfiber or cotton cloth.
+Wipe the yoga mat with a microfiber towel or cotton cloth.
 Now repeat on the other side.

 Allow your mat to air dry, which should take only about 5 to 10 minutes.
 If it takes longer, try rubbing your mat down one more time with a dry microfiber or cotton cloth to remove the excess water and speed up the drying time.

 If making your own solution isn’t appealing, try ready-made sprays or wipes.
-Many mat manufacturers, retailers, and consumer brands now offer several options.
+Many mat manufacturers, retailers, and consumer brands now offer several mat cleaner options.

-Keep in mind that baby wipes may be too soapy to be effective and may dry out your mat over time.
+Keep in mind that using baby wipes to clean your yoga mat may be too soapy to be effective and may dry out your mat over time.

 Really pressed for time?
 Just throw your mat in the washing machine by itself without soap once a month and then toss it into the dryer on medium or let it air dry—not in the sun.
 It will hold up.